spirit9111/learngit/readme.txt

-git is aaaaaaa
+git is aaaaaaa ccccc
-git isbbbbbbb
+git is bbbbbbb